Tennessee Titans vs. New York Jets NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- Tennessee and its opponents have scored at least 46 points -- this matchup's over/under -- just twice this season.
+- Tennessee and its opponents have combined for 46 points only two times this season.

-- New York has not yet combined with its opponents to score more than 46 points in a game this season.
+- New York's games have yet to go over 46 points this season.

-- The two teams combine to average 30.4 points per game, 15.6 less than the total in this contest.
+- The two teams combine to score 30.4 points per game, 15.6 less than the total in this contest.

-- The 51.3 points per game these two squads have surrendered to opponents this season are 5.3 more than the 46 over/under in this contest.
+- These two squads surrender a combined 51.3 points per game, 5.3 more than this contest's over/under.

-- The average total in Titans games this season is 51.7, 5.7 points above Sunday's over/under of 46.
+- The Titans and their opponents have scored an average of 51.7 points per game in 2020, 5.7 more than Sunday's total.

 - In 2020, games involving the Jets have averaged a total of 43.2 points, 2.8 fewer than this game's set over/under.